onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 How good of a job does a society do in educating its kids

-I’m trying to compress the future into the present
+I’m compressing the future and pulling it into the present

 “Psychedelics are illegal not because a loving government is concerned that you may jump out of a third story window.
 Psychedelics are illegal because they dissolve opinion structures and culturally laid down models of behaviour and information processing.
 They open you up to the possibility that everything you know is wrong.” ― Terence McKenna
 In a causal universe there is nothing else but credit assignment